 The feature pool at Yacht Club is Stormalong Bay, the pool shared with Beach Club and widely regarded by experts as the best pool on Disney property.
 Stormalong Bay features a lazy river, a sand-bottom zone, and a water slide.

-We don’t want to belabor this point, but Stormalong Bay (above) is one of the biggest reasons to stay at Yacht Club (or Beach Club), and it—along with the proximity to the Boardwalk—makes the hotel particularly good for planning a Disney World no parks day.
+Stormalong Bay (above) is one of the biggest reasons to stay at Yacht Club (or Beach Club), and it—along with the proximity to the Boardwalk—makes the hotel particularly good for planning a Disney World no parks day.
 If you’re not a pool person, then obviously this shouldn’t impact your decision, but it is a major highlight of the hotel.

 There is also a secondary pool on the far end of the resort if you hate fun (there’s also a tennis court right next to this pool):

 The farthest rooms on the first floor are a three-minute walk from the lobby at our relatively quick pace.
-That’s not huge, but it is sort of a bummer that they’re in the direction away from Epcot.
+That’s not huge, but it is sort of a bummer that they’re in the direction away from EPCOT.
 You will be three minutes closer to Hollywood Studios, though.

 Our Yacht Club Room